 Debt to Equity History and Analysis

-Reducing Debt: G50's debt to equity ratio has increased from 0% to 28.6% over the past 5 years.
+Reducing Debt: G50's debt to equity ratio has reduced from 7.9% to 7.6% over the past 5 years.

 What is Grand Banks Yachts's current dividend yield, its reliability and sustainability?